Decentralized GNSS at Global Scale via Graph-Aware Diffusion Adaptation: Methods

 \begin{remark}[Analytical reduction] As each update sets $\mathbf x_r^{k}$ to its exact minimizer, it is convenient for the \emph{analysis} to eliminate $\mathbf x_r$ and rewrite the local objective $f_{r}(\mathbf{x}_{r},\mathbf{z})$ solely as a function of $\mathbf z$:

 Its gradient w.r.t $\mathbf z$ is therefore

-Note that in implementation, $\mathbf x_r^{k+1}$ is still computed each round as in~\eqref{eq:diffusionGT} to evaluate the local gradient and to enable real-time monitoring or enforcement of application-specific quantities that depend on $\mathbf x_r$. \end{remark} With Remark \ref{def:r2}, let each local vector $\mathbf z_r\in\mathbb R^d$; an analytical network recursion of \eqref{eq:diffusionGT} can be written compactly as
+Note that in the implementation, $\mathbf x_r^{k+1}$ is still computed each round as in~\eqref{eq:diffusionGT} to evaluate the local gradient and to enable real-time monitoring or enforcement of application-specific quantities that depend on $\mathbf x_r$.
+Furthermore, the precision matrix can be derived from \eqref{eq:local-grad} as the aggregation $\mathbf{\Sigma^{-1}}=\sum_r \mathbf{B}_r^{\top} \mathbf{C}_r^{\top} \mathbf{Q}_r^{-1} \mathbf{C}_r \mathbf{B}_r$, which corresponds to the centralized BLUE information matrix. \end{remark} Note that Remark \ref{def:r2} provides an elimination equivalence for the objective function, which serves as the foundation for our theoretical analysis.
+For a rigorous investigation into the linear convergence of the proposed method, we refer interested readers to the \textbf{Supplementary Information}.